UPC Barcodes: What You Need to Know

 • One for Each Product – A UPC is designated for each individual product, manufacturer, and product type/quantity.
 For instance, a two-ounce cup of chocolate ice cream, a 60-ounce tub of chocolate ice cream and a 60-ounce tub of vanilla ice cream all have different UPC codes, even if they are all made by the same company.

 • Internal Usage – You don’t need to join or pay fees to GS1 or GS1-US for your organization to use UPC barcodes within your internal communication systems.
-Here are certain GS1 prefixes specifically assigned for internal usage listed as “Restricted distribution (MO defined)”: https://www.gs1.org/barcodes/support/prefix_list.
+Here are certain GS1 prefixes specifically assigned for internal usage listed as “Restricted distribution (MO defined)”: http://www.gs1.org/barcodes/support/prefix_list.
 Another option for internal barcodes is to use another type of barcode symbology (aka class of barcode).
 UPCs have a fixed length code that must be exactly 12-digits long and contain only numbers.
 There are other types of barcode symbols (like Code 39 or Code 128) that can handle both letters and numbers and can be as long or short as you need.

 • Not for Internet Sales – A UPC barcode is primarily used by store retailers and isn’t mandatory to sell a product.
 If you sell your products via the Internet, you don’t need to join or pay GS1.
 You may use any barcode you’d like for internal purposes.
 If you sell to a separate Internet retailer, that retailer may require a barcode.
 We recommend that you ask the retailer of their needs well in advance.